gtanner/ripple.apache.proposal/proposal.md

 Source and Intellectual Property Submission Plan
 ================================================
-Source is currently licensed via the Apache 2.0 license, so most of that should just transfer over fine.
+Source is currently licensed via the Apache 2.0 license which is inline with ASF.
 All files currently have an apache header on them with a copyright of Research in motion (https://github.com/blackberry/Ripple-UI).

 Also we have some images that are not licensed under Apache (see https://github.com/blackberry/Ripple-UI/blob/master/ext/assets/images/README.md)